-Marketing funnels are your customer’s route map from initial stages to conversion and beyond.
-It is an upside-down pyramid that depicts how a person finally comes under your brand’s radar and converts into your potential buyer.
+Marketing funnels are the customer’s route map from initial stages to conversion and beyond.
+It is an upside-down pyramid that depicts how a person finally comes under the Brand’s radar and converts into the potential buyer.

-Earlier, the marketing funnel was based on the AIDA model, created by E. St. Elmo Lewis in the 19th. century.
-Though there are some additions to the existing AIDA model, the core value remains the same i.e, studying the pattern of a User’s journey.
+Earlier, the marketing funnel was based on the AIDA model, created by E. St. Elmo Lewis on the 19th.
+Century.
+Though there are some additions to the existing AIDA model, the core value remains the same, i.e., studying the pattern of a User’s journey.

 AIDA model comprises of following stages